arunnaudiyal786/A-Zero-to-Advanced-Guide-to-Sentiment-Analysis/README.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/arunnaudiyal786/SentimentAnalysis.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.ertert

 ### Support or Contact